GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 ## Needed data

-- Multispectral raster data of Heidelberg: Sentinel 2 data, it's available free and has a resolution of 10m in the needed bands red, green, blue and NIR (https://scihub.copernicus.eu/dhus/#/home)
+- Multispectral raster data of Heidelberg: Sentinel 2 data (https://scihub.copernicus.eu/dhus/#/home), it's available free and has a resolution of 10m in the needed bands red, green, blue and NIR
-- Vector data of Heidelberg: GADM data by country (https://gadm.org/download_country.html), it's available free, structured in differnet administrative levels and comes with interesting additional data
+- Vector data of Heidelberg: GADM data by country (https://gadm.org/download_country.html), it's available free, is structured in different administrative levels and comes with interesting additional data
 - Emission (CO2) data: OpenGHGMap (https://openghgmap.net/), it's available free, gives you one total emission value and shows the different sources of emission
-- Compensation power of vegetation: values from literature
+- Compensation ability of vegetation: values from literature

 ### How to aquire Sentinel 2 data